SzymonRojek/timeCourses-JS/README.md

 Counting duration of the course "Master of JavaScripts - the course contains three modules created by Adam, Marcin and Przemek.

-The main **goal** of the task is to create an details object, which collect all important data as a final data after all callculation.
+The main **goal** of the task:

+- fill the final object with generated data after all callculations
+- display data on the screen

-Also, I wanted to create some functions in the convention of pure functions.
+I created some functions in the convention of pure functions.
 All functionality is in the main block, which ends in the **init function**.

 <br>